VIPL-Audio-Visual-Speech-Understanding/LipNet-PyTorch/README.md

 |    Unseen speakers (Ours)      |  6.8%|  **13.5%** |
 |   Overlapped speakers (Ours)   |  **1.7%**  |  **4.1%**  |

+**Notes**:

+- Contribution in sharing the results of this model is highly appreciated

 ## Data Statistics

 |       Scenario          |  Train  |  Validation  |